-If you are a medical or legal professional, you can speak naturally with specific medical or legal vocabulary sets, as long as you are using Dragon software versions for those industries.
+If you are a medical or legal professional, you can speak with specific medical or legal vocabulary sets, as long as you are using Dragon software versions for those industries.

 2. Dragon NaturallySpeaking “PREMIUM” comes in a couple of different flavours:

 If you want Dragon NaturallySpeaking Premium, then you can choose from any of the following different types of Dragon NaturallySpeaking Premium:

 - A digital download costs $199.99 (headset not included)

 Upgrading (to a new version) usually costs $149.99(Upgrading to Dragon NaturallySpeaking Premium 13 is no longer offered as Nuance is encouraging everyone to upgrade to Dragon Professional Individual.
 Goodbye Dragon Premium!)

 - The student teacher edition costs $99.99 (digital download, so headset is not included)

 - The wireless edition costs $299.99 (Plantronics Callisto Bluetooth headset)